About The Arizona Musicfest Scholarship

 Stanford University, 2022-2026

-Kaelan has held principal positions at the Youth Symphony of the Southwest since 2020 and the Phoenix Youth Symphony Orchestra since 2021.
-He has also played in Arizona All-State Honor Bands and Orchestras all four years of high school.
+Kaelan held principal positions at the Youth Symphony of the Southwest and the Phoenix Youth Symphony Orchestra, as well as playing in Arizona All State Honor Bands and Orchestras all four years of high school.

-He is also active as a chamber musician, performing with a variety of groups including the Scottsdale Community College Wind Septet and Sextet, Glendale Community College Bass Clarinet Choir, and Music Enrichment Foundation Wind Quintet, all while also co-founding a reed trio at Arizona School for the Arts.
+Kaelan was also active as a chamber musician, performing with a variety of groups including the Scottsdale Community College Wind Septet and Sextet, Glendale Community College Bass Clarinet Choir, and Music Enrichment Foundation Wind Quintet, all while co-founding a reed trio at Arizona School for the Arts.

 Tanner Dodt